WebSnifferHQ/ExpeditedTransferOutRegistrars/README.md

 Typically, a domain transfer between registrars can take 5-7 days to complete.
 However, some registrars allow you to expedite the transfer, reducing the process to just a few hours by following certain steps.
 Below is a list of such registrars, along with a description of the steps required to expedite the transfer.

+In addition, there is also a [list of registrars that reportedly do **not** provide expedited outbound domain transfers](no-expedited-transfers.md).

 ## Table of Contents

 - [Cosmotown](#cosmotown)